“It’s the two halves that make me whole” – David Ereira

 Established three years ago, under the direction of Chief Rabbi Lord Sacks, David has been a member of this group, comprising community lay leaders and key professionals, whose scope includes the communities’ growth and direction over the next 20 years.

-Currently one of 12 mentors that work and advise the current Adam Science programme – a group of potential future young lay leaders and volunteers and part of the Leadership Development Programme of the UJIA.
+David mentored a small group of students for the current Adam Science programme – a group of potential future young lay leaders and volunteers and part of the Leadership Development Programme of the UJIA.

 Governor of King Solomon High School in Redbridge with responsibility for Special Educational Needs.